thduong479/thduong479/README.md

 ### Hi, this is Duong 👋

-👩‍🎓 MSc in Business Analytics @ UOP / BBA @ UEH
+👩‍🎓 MSc in Business Analytics @ UOP / BBA, Finance @ UEH

 📈 Actively seeking opportunities related to business & financial analytics.